We're here to help you plan your next steps

 - Try to narrow down the areas of study that interest you most.
 Check out our Degrees and Departments.

-- Attend an Advising & Registration session (see links to sign up on this page).
+- Attend an Advising & Registration session if preparing to attend Fall Term.

-- If the Advising & Registration session dates don't work for you, set up an appointment
+- If the Advising & Registration session dates don't work for you or an A+R session

 - Print your unofficial transcript at My.TVCC

 - Review the class schedule and select classes you want to take.